koenderks/CirrusMaximus/README.md

 	<img src='https://github.com/koenderks/CirrusMaximus/raw/development/images/readme2.png' width = "50%"/>
 </p>

 4. Upon clicking on one of the two buttons, a `.csv` file will be downloaded to your computer, containing the form or collection overview or the assessment matrix.
-You can then view this file in your editor (e.g., Microsoft Excel) of your choice.
+You can then view this file in your editor (e.g., Microsoft Excel) of your choice, but depending on your settings for the csv delimiter you might need to use the `Text to columns` option to view the output in separate cells.
 The example output below is generated using the `Export assessment matrix` option.

 <p align="center">
 	<img src='https://github.com/koenderks/CirrusMaximus/raw/development/images/readme3.png' width = "100%"/>